IamBeltran/month-class/README.md

 | 14     | `'0000001'` | Sunday              |
 | 15     | `'0000000'` | None                |

-## Datebook option
+### Datebook option

-The option `datebook` is a collection of scheduled activities, must be an array of objects that follow the following characteristics
+The `datebook` option is a collection of scheduled activities.

+Must be an array of objects that follow the following characteristics

 | Property      | Type      | Description                                                              |
 |---------------|-----------|--------------------------------------------------------------------------|